Carsten Jensen, QC, FCIArb

 During a leave of absence from JSS Barristers from 1998 to 2000, Carsten served as Senior Legal Officer at the United Nations Compensation Commission in Geneva, Switzerland, dealing with claims from the first Persian Gulf war, including Kuwait’s oil loss claim arising from well fires started by departing Iraqi forces.
 Carsten was responsible for overseeing the quantification of the amount of oil lost, with the assistance of reservoir engineering experts.
 This claim is possibly the largest single oil and gas loss ever resolved.
 Subsequently, Carsten was responsible for overseeing development of a consistent method for resolving the thousands of individual business loss claims filed with the UNCC as a result of the war.
 The methodology which Carsten and his team developed was adopted by the UNCC panel responsible for these claims, and was subsequently applied to thousands of similar claims.

 Carsten was lead counsel on the largest securities class action in Canada which settled in 2009, and is presently lead counsel in several other class actions.

 Carsten was a bencher of the Law Society of Alberta from 2006 to 2014, and he served a one year term as President of the Law Society starting in February 2013.
-Carsten previously served two terms as Chair of the Law Society's Conduct Committee, and before that he served as Chair of Credentials and Education and Chair of Finance.
-Carsten is currently a member of the board of ALIEX, the insurance reciprocal which provides professional liability insurance to Alberta lawyers.
-Carsten was formerly Vice President of the Alberta Civil Trial Lawyers Association, and he was appointed QC in 2006.
+Carsten previously served two terms as Chair of the Law Society’s Conduct Committee, and before that he served as Chair of Credentials and Education and Chair of Finance.
+Carsten was a member of the board of ALIEX, the insurance reciprocal which provides professional liability insurance to Alberta lawyers.
+Carsten was formerly Vice President of the Alberta Civil Trial Lawyers Association, and he was appointed Queen’s Counsel in 2006.